-Did you know that Browne has been importing and distributing caviar out of Portland Maine for almost 30 years?
-This was started by our owner Rod Browne Mitchell who can now be considered a leading world expert on caviar.
+Did you know that Browne has been importing and distributing caviar out of Portland, Maine for almost 30 years?
+This was started by our owner, Rod Browne Mitchell, who is considered a leading world expert on caviar.

-Rod still oversees the Caviar operation here and has provided this caviar guide for us.
+Rod oversees the caviar operation here and provided this caviar guide for us.
 If you are interested in learning more about Rod’s story click here.
 If you would like to see what happens behind the scenes in our caviar room, click here.

 How to Serve Caviar

 Allow refrigerated caviar to sit (unopened) at room temperature for 5-10 minutes prior to serving.
 Traditionally caviar is served in a two-piece service set, the top holding the delicate eggs and the bottom containing shaved ice.
 Using the bowl of your choice gently transfer the caviar from its tin and nestle the bowl over ice to remain chilled throughout your indulgence.

 If you have remaining caviar after serving, we recommend softly spreading it flat, taking care to not break any of the eggs, and then cover with plastic wrap, pressing down ever so gently on the top so there is no air space between the eggs and the wrap.
 The remaining caviar should be consumed within the following three days.